-Other web apps for splitting rent are bad, because they yield edge-case solutions that result in envy if your preferences change slightly (see below for an explanation).
-Use this one instead.
+Other web apps for splitting rent can produce solutions that yield envy between housemates if their preferences change slightly (see below for an explanation).
+If you want to avoid that, use this one instead:

 Total rent per month:

 Number the rooms of your house starting at “0”, and have each housemate privately identify privately his/her least favorite room and write down a bid of $0 for that room.
 Next, have them privately write down how much extra they’d be willing to pay monthly (assuming they’re playing close-to-average rent) for each other room.
 Then, reveal those values, enter them into the Marginal Values table below, and click “go”!

 If you prefer, you can enter the data using this text format instead: